Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 1: Find Labor Hours and Work Distribution

-The starting point is the labor workbooks for technician number one.
-For every technician that we’re looking at in any given month, we’ll be able to find out from the information that’s available through the DMS, or through an analytics tool, how many hours were booked in that period of time, and that becomes the baseline.
-Taking a look at those hours for the month we see how many hours were distributed across competitive, maintenance, repair, warranty, and internal work.
+Start by reviewing the labor workbook for technician #1.
+From there, for every technician we’re looking at in any given month, we can find out from the information that’s available through the DMS, or through an analytics tool, how many hours were booked in that period of time, and that becomes the baseline.
+Taking a look at those hours for the month, we see how many hours were distributed across competitive, maintenance, repair, warranty, and internal work.

 Step 2: Examine Labor Sales